-Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing \star 120), may apply for the BA NS degree.
+Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing \120), may apply for the BA NS degree.
 The BA NS degree will be granted if the program and graduation requirements for that degree have been met.
-Students deficient in any respect must take additional courses.
+Students deficient in any respect must take additional

-103.5 BA in Native Studies/BSc in Environmental and Conservation Sciences Combined Degrees
+BA in Native Studies/BSc in 113.5 Environmental and Conservation Sciences Combined Degrees

-103.5.1 General Information
+113.5.1 General Information